glowing-sea/simpost/Report.md

       * *It is easy to edit and make changes with the add method of arraylist

-      * *Unlike Hashset, Arraylist allows existence of multiple elements, so it`s better for storing comments.
+      * *Unlike Hashset, Arraylist allows existence of multiple elements.
+For example, there may be two comments with the same content.

 3. *AVL Tree*
    * Objective:using tree to store the login information of the user to speed up the login.